bplank/bilstm-aux/README.md

 ```

 By default, the model uses a `softmax` decoder.
 You can use a CRF for BIO sequence tagging with the `--crf` option.
+The model uses accuracy as default output.
+If you use the tagger for NER or similar, make sure to not rely on accuracy but use span-F1 or similar.

 #### Embeddings